 When working from home, employees will usually face distractions from their partners, neighbours, deliveries and pets.
 And for those of you out there with children, we don’t need to go on about the countless interruptions when you’re trying to get things done.

 A survey revealed that 65% of respondents were exhausted with having to juggle the demands of both work and family life whilst working from home.
-Working in an office ensures and maintains a positive work-life balance, employees’ home-life related distractions can be left at home and they can just concentrate on getting their work done.
+Working from an office space to rent ensures and maintains a positive work-life balance, employees’ home-life related distractions can be left at home and they can just concentrate on getting their work done.

 Socialising is extremely important in maintaining a healthy work-life balance.
 Whether this is interacting with people going to and from work, having a quick chat in the corridor or grabbing a quick cuppa in the lounge - interaction is important and shouldn’t be underestimated.

-Unlike when working at home, socialisation is presented on a plate to you when working in an office complex like HUB26.
+Unlike when working at home, socialisation is presented on a plate to you when working in a business complex.
 You’re automatically surrounded by like-minded people and networking events, and this is a great way to meet people and expand your social circle.

-Maintaining your work-life balance can be made easier depending on what facilities your office complex offers.
-Many offices in West Yorkshire promote and encourage a healthy work-life balance through the on-site facilities they provide; this may be gyms to blow off steam before, after or during work, luxury lounges to relax and socialise or quiet spaces to refresh your mind.
+Maintaining your work-life balance can be made easier depending on what facilities your business centre offers.
+Many office spaces to rent promote and encourage a healthy work-life balance through the on-site facilities they provide; this may be gyms to blow off steam before, after or during work, luxury lounges to relax and socialise or quiet spaces to refresh your mind.

 For you to improve that much needed work-life balance, we’ve assembled some generic work-life balance tools…

 Overwhelming research has been found to support the notion that regular exercise helps management of work-life balance.
 Exercise is one of the most effective ways of reducing stress and every adult should be aiming to exercise at least 30 minutes per day.
 Studies have also found that exercise can boost self-efficacy and give your employees the confidence to get things done.